ibm-client-success/think2020/README.md

 /opt/powerai-vision/dnn-deploy-service/bin/deploy_zip_model.sh -m car -p 6001 -g -1 car_model.zip
 ```

-This will take about 30 to 50 seconds.
+This will take about one to two minutes.
 If you get an error, make sure that you are in your home directory.
 You can move to your home directory by executing `cd`.
 The following is an example of the deployment result:

 ![img](labguide/img/edgedevice03.png)